py3lee/projects/README.md

 You can also find a series of [EDA notebooks](supervised_ml_dashboard/notebook/EDA) which detail the rationale and considerations for each of the steps undertaken in the `CustomIngestor` and `CustomPreprocessor` pipeline scripts.

 - This series of jupyter notebooks cover each step of the pipeline - from ingestion of raw datasets till baseline model construction.

+- This demo example was based on the [Vaccine Adverse Event Reporting System datasets](https://vaers.hhs.gov/data.html).